DevOpsPlayground/Hands-on-with-Hashicorps-Nomad/README.md

 Since it's a Hashicorp tool, it fully integrates with other Hashicorp tools such as Vault and Consul.

-For this lab, we will use Consul as well, to show the integration with Nomad, to monitor and auto-discover the nodes and services.
+For this use case, we will use Consul as well, to show the integration with Nomad, to monitor and auto-discover the nodes and services.

 # Use Case: